ssowerby/relaxation-site/content/blog/how-to-sleep-better-when-you-worry-about-everything-and-nothing.md

 ### Write it down

-Don’t keep your to do list in your head.
+Don’t keep your to-do list in your head.
 Write down anything you need to remember so your brain doesn’t feel the need to remind you about it in the middle of the night.
 I keep paper and pen next to my bed so if anything pops up I can write it down and forget about it until the morning.

 ### Deal with it